seanpmaxwell/Typescript-Best-Practices/README.md

 ```

 ##### Keys points from examples above
-- In the above **layer-based** example, you can see that when we needed to add another module for `UserServices`, we had to add a folder to the services layer, move UserServices.ts inside of it, and now for the root of the `services/` folder, we have a mixture of files and folders to list the different service layer domains.
+- In the above **layer-based** example, you can see that when we needed to add another module for `UserServices`, we had to add a folder to the services layer, move UserServices.ts inside of it, and now for the root of the `services/` folder, we have a mixture of files and folders to list the different service-layer domains.
 - You might be wondering why we gave the domain files names like `UserRepo.ts` instead of `user.repo.ts`.
 That's because these are **namespace-object scripts** not **inventory-scripts**: see the [Naming Conventions](#naming-conventions) section.
-Except for the files ending in `*.router.ts`, which are linear scripts for adding controller functions to an express `Router()` instance and then returning that instance to
+The files ending in `*.router.ts`, are linear scripts for adding controller functions to an express `Router()` instance and then returning that instance to the root express instance.

 #### Client-Side Architecture